 The next agenda item considered by the Commission involved a change of ownership license application from Southwest Dental Academy, a limited liability company that is located in Lafayette, Louisiana, and was represented by the institution's owner/director/instructor, Ms. Malanie S. Cothern.
 This school has been licensed by the Board of Regents since January 25, 2012.
 Ms. Marabella reminded the Commission that the Proprietary Schools Law requires that a change of ownership be treated no differently than an initial license application.
-Under the change of ownership at Southwest Dental Academy, the new owner is continuing to offer the Dental Assistant program which is 170.0 clock hours in length with an estimated completion time of nine weeks.
+Under the change of ownership at Southwest Dental Academy, the new owner is continuing to offer the time of nine weeks.
 Southwest Dental Academy had met all the legal and administrative requirements to be approved for a change of ownership license.